GaoLiping/codechallenge-batman/README.md

 The GUI has to be fulfil the following requirements:
 * Must use angularjs
 * Static HTML and JS files have to be served up from the jetty instance
-* Must be able to create new messages using the POST resource
+* Must be able to create new messages using the `POST` resource
-* Has to have a graphical interface that was designed by the participant
+* Has to have a graphical interface that was designed by you
-* Is able to list the previous messages using the GET resource.
+* Is able to list the previous messages using the `GET` resource.
-* Uses AJAX calls for all the REST operations.
+* Uses `AJAX` calls for all the `REST` operations.

 For the pull request, a demo video must be produced that shows the functionality of the UI.

 # How to compile / run